stacks-network/docs/_core/smart/tutorial-counter.md

 | Experience | | **Intermediate**  |
 | Duration | | **30 minutes** |

-In this tutorial, you learn how to implement a smart contract that stores and manipulates an integer value on the Stack2.0 Blockchain.
+In this tutorial, you learn how to implement a smart contract that stores and manipulates an integer value on the Stacks 2.0 Blockchain.
 By the end of this tutorial, you will ...

 * Have experienced test-driven development with Clarity
 * Understand more Clarity language design principles